akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+3:49 PM 12/18/2020
+When creating Subcharacter poses, make sure there is no fixed IK chains, that modify the orientations in the limb.
+Else poses come at an unnatural angle.

 3:04 PM 12/15/2020
 Updated subcharacter pose applying mechanisms.
 Now hierarchy is affected after subcharacter.
 Avoid subcharacters that are a partial IK chain.
 Then IK targets may stay afloat after pose apply.